 Michigan Competitive Scholarship

 The Michigan Competitive Scholarship is one of the State of Michiganís oldest programs supporting students who demonstrate both need and merit.
-This renewable scholarship awards up to $600 or more annually.
+This renewable scholarship awards up to $676 for the 2014-2015 academic year.

 Eligibility is established by taking the ACT by December of senior year in high school, achieving a qualifying ACT score and filing the FAFSA at fafsa.gov on or before March 1st for first priority consideration.